kalvinarts/torrs/README.md

 | `make release-build` | Build releases for Linux, macOS, and Windows |

 ## Roadmap
- - Add libVLC to stream to chromecast and airplay
+ - Add libVLC to stream to chromecast
  - Add testing